LeslieDancey/FME_Desktop_Advanced/fanouts.md

 **5)** Set Fanout

 Open the Feature Type Properties dialog for the Writer feature type.
 Set the Fanout by Attribute checkbox on and select ZoneName as the attribute to fan out by:

+Click OK to close the dialog.

+**6) **Save and Run Workspace

+Save the workspace.
+Run the workspace using File > Prompt and Run.

+When prompted manually change the Destination Directory to:
+C:\FMEData2015\Output\Zones.zip.

+Open the output folder in a file browser.

+You should see the file Zones.zip.
+If you open it up there will be inside a Shape file for every zone type.